-3.4 Reconstruction of a long precipitation archive suitable for the MTW
+4.4 Reconstruction of a long precipitation archive suitable for the MTW

 As we saw in Sect.
 4.3, the skills of AMs improved with the length of the archive.
 It would then be even more profitable to apply the MTW to the longest archive possible, rather than being limited to the period where sub-daily precipitation data are available.
-Therefore, in order to reconstruct longer archives of moving 24h totals, disaggregation techniques might be used.
+Therefore, the idea is to reconstruct longer archives of moving 24h totals, from existing standard (fixed hour) precipitation series.
+For this purpose, disaggregation techniques might be used.
 Here, two simple disaggregation approaches of the daily precipitation time series were assessed.

 The first technique was a proportional distribution, where the observed daily precipitations were considered constant during the measuring period (6:00 UTC to 6:00 UTC the next day).
-Proportional parts of the original daily time series were allocated into a new moving average of 24h totals.
+Proportional parts of the original daily time series were allocated into a new moving average of 24h totals.(e.g. a 0-24hUTC total would be made of ¼ of day one and ¾ of day 2 standard precipitation)

 The second approach aimed at getting closer to the chronology of the actual precipitation by relying on some informative proxy variables during the reconstruction procedure.
 Data from the NCEP/NCAR reanalysis 1 were used for this purpose.
 Precipitable water and relative humidity (at 1000 hPa, 925 hPa or 850 hPa) were assessed at the four points surrounding the catchment.
 Precipitation time series from the reanalysis were not considered due to the presence of zeros, which may not always match with the prediction, leading to an undefined temporal repartition.
 A time lapse (-12h to +12h) between both series was allowed to take into account the significant distance separating the weather stations and the reanalysis grid point.
 The best proxy variable, which was precipitable water, was identified by means of a correlation analyses (on non-zero values) with the 6-hourly precipitation time series.
 Once the best proxy had been selected, its temporal profile was used in order to disaggregate the daily precipitation time series.

 These two simple methods did not result in valuable outputs (results not shown).
-Indeed, the performance improvement brought by the MTW was lost due to the poor quality of the precipitation archives.
+Indeed, the performance improvement brought by the MTW was lost due to the poor quality of the reconstructedprecipitation archives.
 A slight improvement could be obtained for the second method relying on a proxy variable compared to the proportional distribution method, but it was still relatively small, and most of the benefit of the MTW was lost.
 Another reanalysis dataset with more accurate moisture variables might produce better proxies.

-These attempts to transpose the MTW on the total archive highlighted the importance of the actual rainfall chronology.
+These attempts to transpose the MTW on the (usually) longest meteorological archive highlighted the importance of the actual rainfall chronology.
 The MTW is beneficial, provided that the precipitation series are close to the observed one.
 Without a precipitation series with an accurate sub-daily chronology, the introduction of an MTW does not improve the precipitation prediction.

+5 Conclusions

 The AMs are most often based on a daily time step due to the availability of long precipitation archives.
-However, it is unlikely that two analogue synoptic situations, that evolve relatively quickly, would correspond optimally at the same hours of the day.
+However, it is unlikely that two analogue synoptic situations, that evolve relatively quickly, would match optimally at the same hours of the day.
 It is probable that better matches may be found at another hour, which can change the selection of the analogue dates.